maddieblackbird/self-funded-activations-analysis/README.md

 ## Performance

 - Processes 300,000+ transactions and 23,000+ activations
-- Typical run time: 30-60 seconds
+- Typical run time: 60-120 seconds (due to daily breakdown calculations)
-- Output: ~250 rows (248 unique activations broken out by week)
+- Weekly output: ~250 rows (248 unique activations broken out by week)
   - Week 1: ~113 activation-week combinations
   - Week 2: ~137 activation-week combinations
   - A small number of activations may appear in both weeks if they span the week boundary
+- Daily output: ~500-1000 rows (depends on activation duration)
+  - Each activation creates one row per active day
+  - Multi-day activations will have multiple entries